kevjallen/static-site/README.md

 ## Deploying this project

-The default stack will deploy a self-mutating continuous delivery pipeline to AWS.
+The stack must be manually deployed one time from a local machine.

-After being manully deployed once, it will update itself during its normal execution.
+After initial deployment, it will update itself (self-mutate) during its normal execution.

-There is also an integration project which deploys transient sites for E2E testing.

-Override the app in your CDK command to target the (optional) integration project.
-- `cdk deploy --app='npx ts-node --prefer-ts-exts bin/integration.ts'`

-In this example, the integration project runs on code changes to pull requests.